AySalem13/International_Students_Mental_Health_Analysis/README.md

-# Mental Health & Length of Stay
+# 🧩 Analyzing Students Mental Health & Length of Stay

 This is a small practice project where I used **PostgreSQL** and **Power BI** to explore how the length of stay in a foreign country might relate to mental health outcomes for international university students.